daviebadger/books/restructuredtext/restructuredtext.rst

 * ``title``
 * ``PEP``
 * ``RFC``

-Other roles exist just for illustrative reasons, namely ``emphasis`` and ``strong``, which are equivalents of italics and bold text styles.

 Finally, there are two special roles, a ``code`` role and a ``raw`` role, which cannot be used individually, but only in conjunction with a ``role`` directive.